henrikstranneheim/MIP_api/docs/MIP_overview.rst

  	* Design your own workflow by turning on/off relevant modules
  	* Restart an analysis from anywhere in your workflow
  	* Process one, or multiple samples using the module(s) of your choice
- 	* Supply parameters on the command line, in a pedigree file or via config files
+ 	* Supply parameters on the command line, in a pedigree.yaml file or via config files
  	* Simulate your analysis before performing it
  	* Redirect each modules analysis process to a temporary directory (@nodes or @login)
  	* Limit a run to a specific set of genomic intervals
- 	* Use multiple variant callers and annotation programs
+ 	* Use multiple variant callers for both snv, indels and SV
+ 	* Use multiple annotation programs
  	* Optionally split data into clinical variants and research variants
  - Fast
  	* Analyses an exome trio in approximately 4 h